โœ๏ธIntro to Christianity

 The Passion Narrative

-The Passion encompasses Jesus' suffering and death—the theological climax of the Gospels.
+The Passion encompasses Jesus' suffering and death, the theological climax of the Gospels.
 These events fulfill the purpose of the Incarnation: redemption through sacrifice.

 Triumphal Entry into Jerusalem

-• Palm branches and "Hosanna" indicate crowds recognized Jesus as Messiah, though they misunderstood the nature of his kingship
+• Palm branches and "Hosanna" indicate the crowds recognized Jesus as Messiah, though they misunderstood the nature of his kingship

 Arrest and Trial